 Interested in using our gunite pool repair and renovation service?
 Gunite pool and spa renovations

 This photo below depicts the crack we discovered that ran the forty foot length of the pool.
 The beam of the pool, which is the section at the top of the pool wall that expands to a larger width to accept the coping, has actually cracked directly off from the rest of the pool shell.
-This is a common issue amongst gunite pools when they are not built by quality pool builders.
+This is a common issue amongst gunite pools when they are not built up to the standard.

 Since the entire beam had separated from the rest of the pool shell the correct way to repair this issue is to remove all concrete above the crack and create a new beam.